 Anyone can now create Snapchat Geofilters for any event.
 They allow users to superimpose branded graphics over their videos and pictures from your event.
 Geofilters let you brand your event in a memorable way.

-To #MKTGNATION14 for its annual conference.
+To get a Snapchat Geofilter, you need to submit a design to Snapchat itself and designate whether it's for personal or business use.
+After your design is reviewed, you then need to pick out the space and time to use the geofilter.
+Apply Hashtags so Media Can be Searched.
+In 2014, Marketo used the hashtag #MKTGNATION14 for its annual conference.
 It brought together all the pictures attendees took and the tweets they posted in one place.
 So now everything shared with that hashtag can still be called up easily today on social media.

 Hashtagging your event will let you create a funnel for all the posts that are made about it.
 You can search through these posts easily and re-share them for others to see during the event if you encourage attendees to tweet or make posts on Instagram with a specific hashtag.
 Hashtags also create a living repository for others outside the event to view.